We've Got a Fuzzbox and We're Gonna Use It: Reunion

 Early in 2010, Fuzzbox announced their reunion, returning as a quintet without drummer Tina O'Neill.
 A 13-date UK tour took place in May, along with a new single and video, a cover of M's "Pop Muzik", released through Gotham Records and iTunes on 17 May.

 On 25 September 2010, Fuzzbox headlined at the Shifnal Festival; on 25 March 2011, they played at the Whitby Gothic Weekend.
 The latter was this reunion's last gig, the project disbanding shortly afterwards.

 Guitarist Jo Dunne died aged 43 on 26 October 2012, six weeks after being diagnosed with cancer.

 Second reunion

 In July 2015, Fuzzbox appeared on BBC Radio 2 with Sara Cox to confirm a second reunion.
 On 9 September, it was confirmed that Megan Burke, Sarit Black and Hannah Layhe had joined the band on guitar, bass and drums respectively.
-On 13 November 2015 the new lineup played a comeback gig at The 100 Club in London.
-In 2016, they announced the release of a new single and video, 'Let's Go Supernova!', and a UK tour in December with The Wonder Stuff.
+The new lineup played a comeback gig at the 100 Club in London on 13 November 2015.
+In 2016, they announced the release of a new single and video, "Let's Go Supernova!", and a UK tour in December with the Wonder Stuff.